Cal AI vs Foodvisor vs Swoodie 2026: AI Photo Calorie Counter Comparison

 Allergen handling

-- Cal AI: manual tags only.
+- Cal AI: manual tags only — you tell it, it remembers.

 - Foodvisor: limited allergen awareness.